Spanish bank bosses go head-to-head after BBVA turns hostile

 Torres and his team will now be seeking to persuade regulators of the merits of the deal, which the bank said could take six months, before formally going to shareholders.

-($1 = 0.9281 euros) (Additional reporting by Emma Pinedo and Charlie Devereux in Madrid.
-Writing by Tommy Reggiori Wilkes; Editing by Elisa Martinuzzi and Jane Merriman)
+($1 = 0.9281 euros) (Reporting by Jesús Aguado and Andres Gonzalez; Additional reporting by Emma Pinedo and Charlie Devereux in Madrid and Gursimran Kaur in Bengaluru; Writing by Tommy Reggiori Wilkes; Editing by Jane Merriman and Christopher Cushing)